Document Type : Original Article

 Abstract

-Methods: Over the course of a 21-month study period from 2017 to 2018, data was collected from 576 neonates, comprising 441 cases of neonatal near-miss (NNM) and 135 neonates who died, admitted to the neonatal intensive care unit across six selected hospitals.
-Data collection methods included thorough reviews of hospital systems and medical records, as well as conducting telephone or face-to-face interviews using checklists and questionnaires.
+Methods: Throughout a 21-month study period from 2017 to 2018, data was collected from 576 neonates, comprising 441 neonatal near-miss (NNM) cases and 135 neonates who died and were admitted to the neonatal intensive care unit across six selected hospitals.
+Data collection methods included thorough reviews of hospital systems and medical records and conducting telephone or face-to-face interviews using checklists and questionnaires.
 Statistical analysis was performed using SPSS version 20 for Windows, with a significance level set at P<0.05 and confidence intervals at 95%.
+A logistic regression model was employed for analysis, enabling control for confounding variables.
+Results about risk factors were presented as both unadjusted (crude odds ratio) and adjusted odds ratios (ORs) alongside corresponding 95% confidence intervals (CIs).
+Statistical significance was established at a p-value of ≤ 0.05.

 Keywords